mellenwo/FoxApplication/README.md

 # FoxApplication

 Scope:
-App makes a Retrofit call to display Fox images in a recyclerview.
+App makes a call to the mock server to a retrieve an infinite list of foxes.
+I added swipe-up to refresh functionality using this third party library: https://github.com/omadahealth/SwipyRefreshLayout.
+I also replaced the refresh button I had at the bottom, with a refresh icon in the action bar.

 Implementation:
 The project has been implemented following the MVVM architectural design pattern.
 I used RxJava and LiveData to implement the Observable/Subscriber design pattern to make async calls to the server and update the UI accordingly.